cohesity/cohesity-ansible-role/docs/modules/cohesity_win_agent.md

 Ansible Module used to deploy or remove the Cohesity Physical Agent from supported Windows Machines.
 When executed in a playbook, the Cohesity Agent installation will be validated and the appropriate state action will be applied.
 The most recent version of the Cohesity Agent will be automatically downloaded to the host.

 ### Requirements
-  - A physical or virtual Cohesity system.
-The modules were developed with Cohesity version 6.1.0
+* Cohesity Cluster running version 6.0 or higher
-  - Ansible 2.6
+* Ansible >= 2.6
+  * [Ansible Control Machine](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#control-machine-requirements) must be a unix system running any of the following operating systems: Linux (Red Hat, Debian, CentOS), macOS, any of the BSDs.
+Windows isn’t supported for the control machine.
-  - Powershell >= 4.0
+* Powershell >= 4.0

 ### Notes
   - Currently, the Ansible Module requires Full Cluster Administrator access.